j3cca/SystemVerilog-FPGA-Prototyping-and-Verification-Portfolio/01-Combinational-Logic/Multi-Function-Parametric-Barrel-Shifter/README.md

 # Multi-Function Parametric Barrel Shifter

 ## Project Overview
 **Description:** For this project, I implemented the barrel shifter in two ways: first, using a rotate-right and a rotate-left shifter, second, using only one rotate-right shifter with pre and post-reversing circuits for rotate-left functionality.
-I then parametrized the second implementation to accept any number of bits.
+I compared the number of logic cells and the propagation delays of both implementations to determine which implementation used fewer resources.
+I then parametrized the second implementation to accept any number of input bits, allowing for reusability in future projects.

 **Block Diagram:**
 <br>